Agnes Chow: Early activism

 Agnes Chow and Joshua Wong pictured on 23 September 2014, wearing red blindfolds to symbolise students figuratively blinded by China's political power.

-Chow first came to prominence in 2012 as the spokesperson of student activist group Scholarism.
-Then a student at Holy Family Canossian College, she protested against the implementation of the Moral and National Education scheme, which critics deemed "brainwashing".
-During a demonstration, she met fellow activists Joshua Wong and Ivan Lam.
-The movement successfully drew thousands of protesters gathered in front of the Central Government Complex, which led to the government backing down in September 2012.
+Chow first became known in 2012, when she became the spokesperson of student activist group Scholarism during her time as a student.
+She protested against the implementation of the Moral and National Education scheme.
+She met fellow activists Joshua Wong and Ivan Lam at a demonstration during these protests.
+The movement successfully brought thousands of protesters to gather in front of the Central Government Complex, which led to the government backing down.

-In 2014, Chow collaborated with student organizations to advocate electoral reform in Hong Kong.
-Chow was a leader of the class boycott campaign against the restrictive electoral framework set by the National People's Congress Standing Committee for the 2017 Chief Executive election, which led to the massive Occupy protests dubbed the "Umbrella Revolution".
-During the protests, citing heavy political pressure, Chow stepped away from politics, including resigning as spokesperson of Scholarism.
+In 2014, Chow collaborated with student organizations to advocate for electoral reform in Hong Kong.
+Chow was a leader of the 2014 Occupy protests dubbed the "Umbrella Revolution".
+During the protests, citing heavy political pressure, Chow stepped away from politics, including resigning as spokesperson of Scholarism, and focused on school.
+When questioned about her reasoning later, however, she instead cited parental concerns for her safety, and stated that she "continued to be involved in the movement behind the scenes".
+In January 2016, she called for transparency about missing booksellers.

 Demosistō

 Agnes Chow campaigning with Nathan Law for the 2018 Hong Kong Island by-election.

-In the wake of Occupy, a new generation of younger, more radical democrats gained prominence and were looking to move into participatory politics.
 In April 2016, Chow co-founded political party Demosistō with Joshua Wong and Nathan Law, also student leaders in the Occupy protests.
-She was the first deputy secretary-general of the party, from 2016 to 2017.
+She was the first deputy secretary-general of the party.
 She campaigned with party chairman Law in the 2016 Legislative Council election, in which the latter was elected as the youngest-ever member of the Legislative Council.
-In 2017, she participated in the protest during the visit of General Secretary of the Chinese Communist Party Xi Jinping, in which they covered the Golden Bauhinia statue with banners.
+In 2017, she participated in a protest ahead of the visit of General Secretary of the Chinese Communist Party Xi Jinping, in which protesters covered the Golden Bauhinia statue with banners.
 She was arrested along with Law and Demosistō secretary-general Wong.

 On 30 June 2020, Chow, Law and Wong announced that they had disbanded Demosistō.
-The announcement came just hours before Beijing passed the national security law in Hong Kong, which raised concerns of political persecution of activists.
-She also said on Facebook that she is no longer conducting any international advocacy work.
+The announcement came just hours after Beijing passed the national security law in Hong Kong, which raised concerns in observers of political persecution of activists.